ugurcin/ETL-Pipeline-eBay/README.md

 "parser.py" is the main python program that reads these JSON files and transforms them into structured DAT files.

-"runParser.sh" is a shell script that sorts and cleans these DAT files.
+The 'runParser.sh' shell script includes the command to execute the main program, followed by sorting and cleaning the DAT files.

 "Structured Data" folder contains all DAT files.